belgattitude/nuvolia-server/README.md

 Produce ready-to-install deb packages for latest php on debian/ubuntu with vagrant/puppeta and a lot of bash scripting.

 > **Warning** Don't use it ;) it's an experiment and prefer [the ondrej/ppa repo](https://launchpad.net/~ondrej/+archive/ubuntu/php)
 > if you need to install different versions of php on Ubuntu/Debian.
-Some examples might reveal useful, make your own idea.
+Some examples might reveal useful, chack the sources and make your own idea.

 ## Requirements